friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/camera/mouseBasedMovement.md

 This function imitates a camera rotation based on the mouse position.
 With a left mouse-click the world can be rotated in the x- and y-direction.

+> Other than the other camera animations, this mouse-based rotation should not be connected to the [Camera Matrix](cameraMatrix.md).
+The usage of *lookAtPosition* breaks the usability of this function.

 ---

 ## The Code